cloudevents/spec/registry/spec.md

 Note: If the `inline` query parameter is present and the presence of the `RESOURCEs` map results in even a single Group being too large to return in one response then an error MUST be generated.
-In those cases the client will need to query the individual Resources via the `RESOURCEsURL` so the Registry can leverage pagination of the response data.
+In those cases the client will need to query the individual Resources via the `RESOURCEsUrl` so the Registry can leverage pagination of the response data.

 **Example:**